 - Place two slices of strawberry on top of the lolly stick.

-- Pour some more cordial until the brim of the mould is reached.
+- Pour more cordial into the mould until the brim of the mould is reached.

 - You can add some elderflowers, it's optional but highly recommended.